Shukhrat Maqsudov

-Shukhrat Maqsudov is a former Uzbekistan footballer, who played for Pakhtakor and FK Neftchi in Uzbek League in position of the forward.
+Shukhrat Maqsudov (born 14 September 1970) is an Uzbekistani former footballer who played as a forward for Pakhtakor and FK Neftchi in the Uzbek League.
+For the Uzbekistan national team, he scored 11 goals in 21 appearances.

-Playing career

-Club
+Club career

 Maqsudov was born in Uzbekistan and started his professional career at local Angren club, Tashkent Province.
 1991 he moved to Pakhtakor and started to play first for reserve team of the club and later for main team.
 In 1993 season Pakhtakor finished runner-up after Neftchi Farg'ona and Maqsudov became third best top scorer of season, scoring 15 goals in league matches.

 In 1997, he moved to FK Neftchi, where he finished his football career as player.
 After he worked as coach in FK Neftchi.

-International
+International career

 Shukhrat Maqsudov belongs to the golden generation of Uzbekistan national team, which won Asian Games 1994.
 In final match Uzbekistan won China with 4:2 and Maqsudov scored last goal of uzbek side.

-Managing career
+Managerial career

 Maqsudov started his coaching career in 2001 at Neftchi Farg'ona as assistant coach to Yuriy Sarkisyan.
 He participated in 2011 AFC Asian Cup as assistant trainer to Vadim Abramov with Uzbekistan national team.
 After Vadim Abramov was sacked, Maqsudov remained assistant coach of national team to Mirjalol Qosimov.
 On 6 December 2013 he was named by UFF as head coach of Uzbekistan U-22 to prepare team for 2014 AFC U-22 Championship in Oman.

 On 14 February 2015 he was sacked from Uzbekistan U-23 coach position.